graalvm/graalvm-demos/graalpy-install-package/README.md

 This small application demonstrates how to use GraalPy to access a Python class from a Java application, built with Maven.

 It includes the following steps:
-1. Install the [pyfiglet](https://github.com/pwaller/pyfiglet) module.
+1. Install the [Pyfiglet](https://github.com/pwaller/pyfiglet) module.
 (Pyfiglet is an ASCII art module to create styled text.)
 2. Create a Python class ([PyfigletWrapper.py](src/main/resources/PyfigletWrapper.py)) that acts as a wrapper for the pyfiglet module.
 3. Create a Java interface ([PyfigletProxy.java](src/main/java/com/oracle/example/graalpy/PyfigletProxy.java)) that acts as a proxy for the wrapper.
-4. Create a Swing JFrame ([PyfigletFrame.java](src/main/java/com/oracle/example/graalpy/PyfigletFrame.java)) that calls the proxy's _format_ method.
+4. Create a Swing JFrame ([PyfigletFrame.java](src/main/java/com/oracle/example/graalpy/PyfigletFrame.java)) that calls the proxy's `format` method.

 ## Preparation